wtcollins/DOA-Test-Repo/README.md

 # DOA-Test-Repo
-Repo for the DevOps Acadey class
+Repo for the DevOps Acadey class (For Will Collins)